nanoframework/nanodu/README.md

 `previewPackages`|true|Use preview NuGet package versions.
 `solutionsToCheck`||List of Solution(s) to update in the `workingDirectory` directory.
 `reposToUpdate`||List of repository(es) to update.
+`exclusionList`||List of solution(s) to exclude from update.
+Comma separated list.

 ## Example usage

-Update dependencies for library in repository this is being runned using preview NuGet packages.
+Update dependencies of library in repository where this action is being executed using preview NuGet packages.

 ```yaml
 - uses: nanoframework/nanodu@v1